canonical/cloud-init/HACKING.rst

 * refactor its implementation from ``cloudinit.net`` into the ``Networking`` hierarchy (e.g. if it has an if/else on BSD, this is the time to put the implementations in their respective subclasses)

+  * if part of the method contains distro-independent logic, then you may need to create new methods to capture this distro-specific logic; we don't want to replicate common logic in different ``Networking`` subclasses
+  * if after the refactor, the method on the root ``Networking`` class no longer has any implementation, it should be converted to an `abstractmethod`_

 * ensure that the new implementation has unit tests (either by moving existing tests, or by writing new ones)
+* ensure that the new implementation has a docstring
 * finally, remove it (and any other now-unused functions) from cloudinit.net (to avoid having two parallel implementations)